 How might we parent this child together as an extended whānau?
 Think about what kind of parent you want to be and work together to find a style that is consistent for baby.
 This is called conscious parenting.

 Young parents have big hopes and dreams for their tamariki, like any other parents.
 You can help them by giving them good information, listening to their views and helping them identify who is there to help with support.

 Te hinengaro mīharo

 Something to keep in mind for working with young parents, is that their brains are still developing and growing, while going through the transitions of parenthood.
-Adolescence is a time where peers are very influential, so staying connected with their mates is important, but also making sure their mates are safe and supportive of the life changes happening too.
+Adolescence is a time when peers are very influential.
+Staying connected with their mates is important to young parents, and so is making sure their mates are safe and supportive of the life changes that are happening.
 Our rangatahi have a lot to offer, so it's important we work in a way which highlights their strengths, to build confident parents.